-This program is for students

-who are seeking a career in the automotive
+This program is for students who are seeking a career in the automotive repair industry.

-repair industry.
 It offers a combination of self-guided, computer-aided instruction, guided instruction and hands-on laboratory learning.
 Students will perform numerous repairs on a combination of training modules, practice and live vehicles.
 All repairs and tasks will follow ASE guidelines to prepare students to become ASE certified in eight areas of repair.
-These areas are: electronics and electrical systems; engine performance; suspension and steering; brakes; heating and air-conditioning; engine repair; manual transmissions and axles: and automatic transmissions.
+These areas are: electronics and electrical systems; engine performance; suspension and steering; brakes; heating and air-conditioning; engine repair; manual transmissions and axles; and automatic transmissions.
 Students will then be encouraged to participate in the ASE testing process to obtain certifications in their area of interest.
+Additionally, students are required to complete 4 hours of additional documented E-learning per credit hour of enrollment outside of classroom (in addition to homework, studying, and other regularly-assigned reading materials).

-Upon completion of the program, the student will receive an Associate of Applied Science degree in Automotive Technology.
-This degree, coupled with the ASE certifications, will enhance career opportunities for a student as an Automotive Service technician in the automotive industry.

-Preceding the A.A.S. degree, students are afforded the opportunity to obtain a Certificate of Applied Science in Automotive Technology or Certificates of Proficiency.
+Upon completion of the program, the student will receive an Associate of Applied Science (AAS) degree in Automotive Technology.
+This degree, coupled with the ASE certifications, will enhance career opportunities in the automotive industry.
+Preceding the AAS degree, students are afforded the opportunity to obtain a Certificate of Applied Science in Automotive Technology or Certificates of Proficiency.